 Is capital stacking more expensive than a single bank loan?

 No — it's typically cheaper.
 Each lender prices only the risk they specialize in, which results in a lower blended rate.
-A $3.5M capital stack at 8.8% blended saves $50K-$200K compared to a single bank loan at 10-12%.
+For example, a $3.5M capital stack can save $50K-$200K compared to a single bank loan — actual rates depend on your business profile.